The following are the most common body language signs of lying.

 Touching One’s Nose

-You can tell the difference between a “normal” nose itch, and a nose touch that is from the signs of lying – the simple itch will be satisfied with rubbing or scratching, but won’t be satisfied with just a light touch, and this is what happens when the person is lying.
+You can tell the difference between a “normal” nose itch, and a nose touch that is from the signs of lying – a simple itch will be satisfied with rubbing or scratching, but won’t be satisfied with just a light touch.

 Scratching One’s Neck

-Another sign of lying is scratching the neck below the earlobe around five times.
+Another sign of lying is scratching the neck below the earlobe.
 This is also often a sign of doubting or disagreeing with what has been said.

 Grabbing One’s Ear